Quiet Alchemy Space

 The FACTOR framework is the anchor for the photo journaling practice.
 It grew out of my doctoral research with midlife women who were burned out, depleted, and wondering the same thing you might be wondering right now.

-It provides a structure to the photo journaling process to help you tune into yourself, understand what is needed and what is in your control, and feel confident in the next steps to move forward.
+FACTOR provides a structure to the photo journaling process to help you tune into yourself, understand what is needed and what is in your control, and feel confident in the next steps to move forward.

 The framework begins with feeling because over time you may have stopped tuning into your emotions, seeing them as a nuisance, a distraction, or a lack of maturity.
 In doing so, you lost the insights and information they brought with them.
 Emotions are data points worth noting and exploring.